perfana/perfana-docs/docs/analysing/analysing.md

 ## Comments

 In the comments tab, comments on the test are displayed.
-Comments can be added for selected graphs from this view, the `Key metrics` view or the `Dashboards` view and can be used to share knowledge among team members and/or other users.
+Comments can be added for selected graphs from this view, the `Service Level Indicators` view or the `Dashboards` view and can be used to share knowledge among team members and/or other users.

 ![Comments](https://docs.perfana.io/docs/images/comments.png)